S-Choudhary1/cab-booking-application/README.md

 # cab-booking-application

 This is a Cap booking application where you can book cab from list of available cabs.
+Spring boot ,junit and in-memory data-structure(List and Maps)

 These are endpoints:-
 1-createUser